jedrichards/node-deployment/README.md

 	cd /usr/local/sbin
 	sudo touch node-deploy

-The example file is in this repo [here](https://github.com/jedrichards/node-deployment/blob/master/node-deploy) but I'll repeat it here:
+An example of this script is in this repo [here](https://github.com/jedrichards/node-deployment/blob/master/node-deploy).

-	#!/bin/sh

-	echo Executing post_receive hook for "$APP_NAME"

-	mkdir -p /var/local/node-apps/$APP_NAME

-	unset GIT_INDEX_FILE
-	export GIT_WORK_TREE=/var/local/node-apps/$APP_NAME
-	export GIT_DIR=/home/git/repositories/$APP_NAME.git

-	echo Moving app files to "$GIT_WORK_TREE" ... git checkout -f
-	chown -R node:node $GIT_WORK_TREE

-	echo Restarting $APP_NAME
-	monit restart $APP_NAME

-Basically this script is simply syncronising the contents of the node app directory (in this case `/var/local/node-apps/proxy-node-app`) with the latest revision of files in the bare Gitolite repo.
+The script above is fairly well commented so I won't go into much detail, but basically this script is simply syncronising the contents of the node app directory (in this case `/var/local/node-apps/proxy-node-app`) with the latest revision of files in the bare Gitolite repo.
 Once that's been done it's changing the ownership of the files to the `node` user and restarting the app via Monit.

-You don't have to keep your node apps in `/var/local/node-apps/`, but after some research it seemed like a reasonably sensible location.
+You don't have to keep your node apps in `/var/local/node-apps/`, anywhere will likely do, but after some research it seemed like a reasonably sensible location.

 ### 5. Upstart

-[Upstart](http://upstart.ubuntu.com) is an event driven daemon which handles the automatic starting of services at boot, as well as restarting them if their associated process dies.
-Additionally it exposes a handy command line API for manipulating the services with commands like `sudo start servicename`, `sudo stop servicename` and `sudo status servicename`.
+[Upstart](http://upstart.ubuntu.com) is an event driven daemon which handles the automatic starting of services at boot, as well as optionally respawning them if their associated process dies.
+Additionally it exposes a handy command line API for manipulating the services with commands like `sudo start servicename`, `sudo stop servicename` and `sudo status servicename` etc.

 A service can be added to Upstart by placing a valid Upstart job configuration file in the `/etc/init` directory.
-Configuration files having the naming format `servicename.conf`, and as long as they're valid Upstart will a) allow you to start and stop them via the aforementioned API and b) automatically start them on boot.

-Upstart is already on your box if you're running Ubuntu 10.04 like me, but if you don't have it I think it's gettable via `apt-get`.
+Configuration files having the naming format `servicename.conf`.

 In the context of a Node application we can use it to effectively daemonize the app into a system service.
 In other words we can start the app with a command like `sudo start proxy-node-app` and have it run in the background without taking over our shell or quiting when we exit our SSH session.
-What's more Upstart's start/stop API provides a useful control point for Monit to hook into (more on that later).
+Upstart's `start on` and `stop on` directives allow us to have the app automatically stopped and started on shutdown and reboot.
+What's more Upstart's start/stop API provides a useful control point for Monit to hook onto (more on that later).

+Upstart is already on your box if you're running Ubuntu 10.04 like me, but if you don't have it I think it's installable via `apt-get`.

-An example Upstart job configuration is in this repo [here](https://github.com/jedrichards/node-deployment/blob/master/proxy-node-app.conf), but here it is reproduced:
+An example Upstart job configuration is in this repo [here](https://github.com/jedrichards/node-deployment/blob/master/proxy-node-app.conf), again it's well commented so I won't go into any more detail here.

-	description "Upstart job definition for the proxy-node-app Node application" author "Jed Richards"

-	start on runlevel [2345]
-	stop on runlevel [06]
-	respawn
-	respawn limit 10 5

-	env APP=/var/local/node-apps/proxy-node-app/index.js
-	env APP_NAME=proxy-node-app
-	env USER=root
-	env PORT=80
-	env NODE_ENV=production
-	env NODE_BIN=/usr/bin/node
-	env LOG_DIR=/var/opt/node

-	pre-start script
-	    mkdir -p $LOG_DIR
-	    chown -R node:node $LOG_DIR
-	end script

-	script
-	    echo $$ > $LOG_DIR/$APP_NAME.pid
-	    exec su -c 'PORT=$PORT NODE_ENV=$NODE_ENV $NODE_BIN $APP' $USER >> $LOG_DIR/$APP_NAME.log 2>&1
-	end script

-	post-stop script
-	    rm -f $LOG_DIR/$APP_NAME.pid
-	end script
+Upstart job configurations allow you to control how Upstart attempts to restart crashed processes via the `respawn` and `respwan limit` directives.
+I'm opting *not* to use this feature and instead control respawning via Monit as we'll see in the next section.
+The reason for this is that Monit allows you to monitor a Node app by actually requesting a response from it over HTTP which is a more reliable indicator of health for a web app than simply an active system process (the web app could be frozen and not responding to requests but have perfectly alive system process for example).

+### 6. Monit

+[Monit](http://mmonit.com/monit) is a utility for managing and monitoring all sorts of UNIX system resources (processes, web services, files, directories  etc).
+As just mentioned we'll be using it to monitor the health of our Node apps, and restart them if they fall over.

+Monit also always you to receive alert emails when something happends, and exposes a web based front end that lets you check on the system's status and manually stop and start monitored services.

+So just to re-iterate, Upstart starts and stops the app on system reboot and provides the start/stop command line API, and Monit keeps tabs on its status while it is running and restarts it if it looks unhealthy.

+I installed Monit via `apt-get` on Ubuntu 10.04 Lucid.
+Everything went more or less smoothly, and most of the information you need is in the docs.
+One caveat is that although the docs say that after installation all you need to run is `sudo monit` to start everything I found that I also needed to run `sudo monit start all` to get things fully under way.
+Maybe rebooting would have worked as well.

+Monit is configured via the `/etc/monit/monitrc` file, and [here's](https://github.com/jedrichards/node-deployment/blob/master/monitrc) my example.
+The file is commented but broadly speaking my `monitrc` is doing the following things:

+- Checking on the health of the `proy-node-app` via its special `/ping` route.
+Anything other than a `200` HTTP response code to a request to `127.0.0.1:80/ping` will indicate to Monit that the app needs restarting.
+- Exposes Monit's web-based front end on a specific port and controls access via a username and password.
+- Sends me an email via Gmail's SMTP servers when there's an alert.
+- Additionally monitors Apache and MySQL.

+### Future thoughts

+### References and links